What is self-build and custom build?

 If your application for entry onto Part 1 of the Register is unsuccessful the District Council will notify you in writing of the reasons and you will be given the option to be entered onto Part 2 of the register.

-Eligibility to be entered on Part 1 of the Register will be based on the information provided, and assessed against the local eligibility criteria set out above.
-However if you do feel you have been assessed incorrectly, please contact the District Council for details of the appeal process.
+Eligibility to be entered on Part 1 of the Register is based on the information provided, and assessed against the local eligibility criteria set out above.
+However if you do feel your applications has been incorrectly assessed, please contact the District Council for details of the appeal process.

-A summary of the Derbyshire Dales Self & Custom Build Registration process can be viewed in the flowchart here.
+Please download the summary of the Derbyshire Dales Self & Custom Build Registration process flowchart.

-If you would like to remain on Part 1 of the Register beyond the initial 12 months registration period, you will be required to re-apply.
-To maintain your registration on Part 1 of the Register you will be required to pay a £50 fee.
-If there is any change in your circumstances or any of your supporting information submitted with your original application has become out of date, you will be required to re-submit this information as part of the annual registration process.
-To maintain your registration, please pay the fee and fill in the annual registration form here.
+If you would like to remain on Part 1 of the Register beyond the initial 12 months registration period, please re-apply using the Derbyshire Dales Self & Custom Build Registration Form.
+To maintain your registration on Part 1 of the Register, please pay the £50 annual fee.
+If there is any change in your circumstances or any of your supporting information has become out of date, you must re-submit this information as part of the annual registration form.
+To maintain your registration, please pay the fee and fill in the annual registration form.